Your Fort Myers Winter HVAC Checklist: Don’t Get Caught by the Cold (or the Next Summer)

 January 11, 2022

-Do you know how to reset your furnace or heat pump?
+Do you know how to reset your furnace?
 It’s important that you keep up with the maintenance of your system, but there are some things that you can do on your own.
-This blog post will show you the steps to take to reset your furnace or heat pump.
-Steps to Reset Your Furnace or Heat Pump Step One: Check your thermostat.
-Make sure that it is turned to “heat” or “cool.”
-If it’s not, turn it on and set the temperature to the desired level.
-Step Two:
+This blog post will show you the steps to take to reset your furnace.
+When and Why to Reset Your Furnace Resetting a furnace can resolve various issues and restore proper function.
+Here are a few reasons why you might need to reset your furnace: Safety Lockout: Furnaces have built-in safety mechanisms that trigger a lockout if there is a problem,

 Continue Reading